What Do Dogs Like? 15 Things Your Pup Really Wants from You

 Hollysdogs/Shutterstock

-Doggy couture may be adorable but pups hate being dressed up, says Melissa McCue-McGrath, CPDT-KA, author of Considerations for the City Dog.
-“Many dogs hate the feel of wearing clothes and they really don’t need additional clothing for warmth,” she says.
+Doggy couture may be adorable, but pups hate being dressed up, says Melissa McCue-McGrath, an animal trainer, canine behavior consultant and author of Considerations for the City Dog.
+“Many dogs hate the feel of wearing clothes, and they really don’t need additional clothing for warmth,” she says.
 The one exception: Using a dog coat or special blanket when you take short-haired or small dogs for a walk outside when the temps drop below freezing.
-Plus, this will help you save some cash in the long run—do you know how much owning a dog really costs you?

 Puppy